Open-Attestation/documentation-website/website/docs/ethereum-section/overview-eth.md

 ---
 id: overview-eth
-title: Component overview
+title: About issuing verifiable documents using Ethereum
-sidebar_label: Component overview
+sidebar_label: Overview
 ---

 ## Overview of components